lmassey2/DDR_CS/README.md

 3. Upload the DDR_CS.ino onto the microcontroller
 4. Make sure your Pi can now connect to the Access Point with the ssid of "FeatherThyme" (or your own if you alter the .ino)
 5. Run the wutbotpi script now located in your /usr/bin directory.

-THIS IS THE TESTING BRANCH.
-USE WITH CAUTION